 A workspace needs places for employees to meet-not just workstations and conference rooms, but collaborative places that bring people together; social places to create trust and enhance creativity; and places for thinking.

 What's new in corporate spaces?
-Lincoln Office keeps an eye out for trends driving decision-making, what makes a great company great and viewpoints that shape workplace design...
+Lincoln Office keeps an eye out for current drivers in decision-making, what makes a good company great and trends that shape workplace design...

 See these Idea Books for ways to maximize your real estate.

 Work Cafe - New ways to maximize your cafeteria, break room space.